wangbeichen1992/AIClient-2-API/README-EN.md

 >
 > 8.29 Added account pool mode, which supports multiple accounts for all providers, with built-in polling, failover (requires client retry), and configuration degradation.
 Requires adding PROVIDER_POOLS_FILE_PATH to config, see the configuration file: provider_pools.json for details.
 >
-> 8.30 Latest news, Kiro can be used for free until 9.15
->
 > 9.1 Added Qwen Code CLI support, can use qwen3-coder-plus model

 ---